Dennis-Nichols-Code-Fellows/201_week_1/README.md

 ### Resources used

-- I took inspiration for coding my button from Ania Kubow's youtube tutorial
+- I took inspiration for coding my button from Ania Kubow's youtube tutorial.
+I have more notes on this process [here](https://dennis-nichols.github.io/yt_group_projects/rps1_notes_dn).

-## Lab 03